Couples Therapy

 Beyond words – Communication is not limited to words; body language, eyes, tone of voice, and even a vibe, can tell us a lot about the relationship dynamic.
 Using these elements to help explore relationship dynamics can help couples connect with the underlying causes of their struggles.

-Below are some of the reasons why a couple might decide to seek couples therapy
+Below are some of the many reasons a couple might decide to seek help

 Practicalities